Carolina Covenant Professional Development Grants

 Covenant Scholars are critical to the next great generation of leaders and will serve a diverse and evolving society.
 To support our Scholars’ leadership and career development, the Covenant offers grant funding specifically for high-impact, career-advancing experiences.

 Our funding is focused on the summer months when less financial aid is available.
-Scholars may also apply for funding to support one-time or limited time professional development opportunities during the fall and spring, such as conferences or fall/winter break internships.
+Scholars may apply for one-time or limited-time professional development opportunities during the fall and spring semesters, such as conferences, career treks, and fall/winter/spring break internships.
+Students interested in this funding should reach out to us to learn more.

 Phu N. shows a science experiment to a UNC Hospital patient through his organization, Magic of Science.